 With these settings changed, Outlook 2013 should start synchronizing with IMAP server.

 You may also try setting up your Outlook profiles again with the IMAP protocol, but make sure you implement these settings to avoid the same issues again.
-In case you encounter issues like mailbox inaccessibility or you fail to access the contents of one or more folders in the mailbox, go for Stellar Phoenix Outlook PST Repair, as it might be due to PST corruption.
+In case you encounter issues like mailbox inaccessibility or you fail to access the contents of one or more folders in the mailbox, go for Stellar Repair for Outlook, as it might be due to PST corruption.
 Getting the Outlook PST repaired will fix all these issues, but you must be sure about how to use this software.